A Marketer's Guide to Using First-Party Data to Drive Exceptional Customer Experiences

 First-party data is the foundation for understanding your customers because it’s based on actual interactions with your brand across the vast array of consumer touchpoints, both historical and in real time, rather than the behavior of lookalikes that occurred weeks or months ago.
 It’s the data that a person entrusts to you, in exchange for your superior product or service.
 And it’s the only data that offers the types of insights and control you need to recognize, relate and respond to your customers in more meaningful and valuable ways.

-This offline data may be a brand’s greatest source for online targeting and activation of its best customers — particularly, the level of personalization it affords by knowing a shopper’s purchase history.
-This data is also very useful for measurement and analysis: brands can see what’s selling, what’s not and where
+Point of sale and CRM: This offline data may be a brand’s greatest source for online targeting and activation of its best customers — particularly, the level of personalization it affords by knowing a shopper’s purchase history.
+This data is also very useful for measurement and analysis: brands can see what’s selling, what’s not and where.

 For many marketers, customer insights are currently limited to one channel at a time.
-By integrating data from all touchpoints into a durable customer identity asset, marketers can understand the entire buyer journey, not just one part of it, and improve overall marketing performance.
+By integrating customer data from all touchpoints, marketers can understand the entire buyer journey, not just one part of it, and improve overall marketing performance.
 Here are a few ways how:

 To achieve true addressability and targeting efficiency, marketers need to shift away from cookie-based tactics toward strategies that leverage a brand’s own first-party data to identify real people across devices and channels.
 First-party data helps marketers enhance accuracy and relevancy, reduce ad waste and, ultimately, drive ROI.